-Rotten Tomatoes looks at 15 movie and TV milestones that paved the way, some by pebble and some by bulldozer, for this crazy rich month for Asian-American representation.
+Using Crazy Rich Asians as an inflection point, Rotten Tomatoes looks at 15 movie and TV milestones that paved the way, some by pebble and some by bulldozer, for Asian-American representation.

 The first Asian-American feature to get a national release and mainstream coverage, so we’ll start here.
 The title calls out the Charlie Chan detective caricature that was popular 100 years ago and inverts it: a guy named Chan is the one who’s nowhere to be found, and two friends poke around San Francisco looking for him.
 In a nod to Raymond Chandler, the mystery itself is unimportant; it’s about where the journey goes and what characters we meet along the way.
 A vibrant portrait of Chinatown life emerges through those characters and their varied, inconsistent descriptions of Chan.
 Writer-director Wayne Wang appears to be working two big ideas: the search for Chan is the search for Chinese identity in America, and that part of assimilation means disappearing into the diaspora.